Posted November 2, 2016

-Then, can we identify, I wonder, with Zacchaeus when he clambers down the tree at speed, dead chuffed because the Lord was calling him down?
-Actually, I am surprised Zacchaeus comes down so eagerly.
-Since his mental horizon had hitherto been limited to his portfolio at the Banco di Roma, one would have thought that the prospect of a personal meeting with a wandering prophet preaching poverty and righteousness might have slowed him down a bit, for he must have known that his wealth was at risk, or at least that it would be challenged.
-Another rich man who met Jesus, and Jesus loved him, went away very sad when Jesus invited him to let go of his wealth.
-But the rich man Zacchaeus clambered down at speed, and welcomed Jesus with joy.
-Perhaps he was not very bright and wasn’t aware of the risks; or perhaps he thought that the added kudos of having entertained this celebrity would turn out to be a nice little earner.
-Or perhaps he had grown tired of his wealth and by some inspired intuition hoped to find new horizons in Jesus.
-At all events, he didn’t hesitate.
+Then, I wonder, can we identify with Zacchaeus when he clambers down the tree at speed, dead chuffed because the Lord was calling him down?
+The rich man Zacchaeus didn’t hesitate when he heard his name being called.
+He clambered down fast, and welcomed Jesus with joy.
 Do we hesitate?
 I don’t mean about wealth, necessarily.
-It just happens that this story is about a rich man.
+It just so happens that this story is about a rich man.
 But it could have been about any of the selfish attachments that keep us from clambering down with joy to let the Lord into our homes.
-No need to list them, for we know what they are, or at least you know what yours is – what it is that keeps you up there in the sycamore tree, nervous about what you might stand to lose if you come down and look Jesus in the eye.
+No need to list them now, for we know what they are, or at least you know what yours is – what it is that keeps you up there in the sycamore tree, apprehensive about what you might lose if you come down and look Jesus in the eye.